 Rwanda to Host Intra African Trade Fair 2021

-With economic resumption and recovery gathering pace across Africa, Corporate Africa offers companies and investors targeting AfCFTA partnership opportunities in the content of a hi-value Infrastructure Report to be distributed to delegates and dignitaries at Intra African Trade Fair, Kigali, Rwanda, 6 to 12 September 2021.
+With economic resumption and recovery gathering pace across Africa, Corporate Africa offer companies and investors targeting opportunities in AfCFTA a hi-value Infrastructure Report which will be distributed across the G20 and to delegates and dignitaries attending Intra African Trade Fair, Kigali, Rwanda, 8 to 14 December 2021.

 AfCFTA BUSINESS INVESTMENT GUIDE 2021

 Printed in English and Chinese, Corporate Africa AfCFTA Business Investment Guide is an Infrastructure Integration Report, which will be launched and promoted at the IATF (Intra African Trade Fair) 2021.
 IATF 2021 takes place during 6-14 December 2021 at Kigali, Rwanda, East Africa.
 Corporate Africa is seeking governments and business partners with technology, products, and services that are able to increase connectivity, integration, and growth across AfCFTA member states.
 Corporate Africa plans to interview political and corporate leaders, and to position their brands, images, advertisements, and editorials alongside those of other corporations, investors, and governments already in the AfCFTA.
 And to align investors in AfCTA alongside corporations in G20 nations that have active policies to invest and engage opportunities in AfCFTA member states.